by Michael W. Taft

 The diagnosis is clear: they have fallen into the “Observer Trap.”
 The prognosis is good, if they can learn how to meditate on the sense of self involved in doing the meditation itself and then deconstruct that.
 By turning the meditator itself into the object of meditation, they can experience the dissolution of the meditator ego, and touch real awakening.
 It’s really that simple, but you will find few mindfulness teachers who are aware of this solution, or even of the problem itself.

-Although I don’t like to promote steps-and-stages models of awakening (they’re always too reductive), I believe that mindfulness is a two-step process.
+Although I don’t like to promote steps-and-stages models of awakening (they’re always too reductive), I believe that mindfulness could be described as a two-step process.
 First, you become the witness of experience.
 Second, you realize that you are not that witness.
 Virtually all of mindfulness in America only teaches you step one.
 Again, even step one is a big improvement over having no steps at all.
 However, if you are stuck in your practice, and you want to experience some of the deeper levels of awakening, then taking the second step is crucial.

 There are several ways to take this step.
 The standard nondual method is to simply sit with no agenda.
 Notice that this is not “not meditating,” it’s meditating with no technique.
 (The difference is crucial.)
 Another advaita technique that is applicable is self-inquiry practice, in which you look for the person who is meditating.
 The method that fits best with mindfulness practice is slightly more effortful, however.
 It involves patiently deconstructing the sense of the meditating self.
 Noticing the thoughts of the meditator (“This is going well today.”
 “Am I doing this right?” etc.) and the feelings of the meditator (happy that it’s going well, frustrated that it’s not, etc.).
 You can read a more in-depth description of the practice here.

 Thus the outlook of mindfulness can contribute something useful to advaita, and the outlook of advaita can contribute something useful to mindfulness.
 In the end, all of these distinctions only matter if they help you to make progress in your practice to reveal your true awakening.
-Nondualist — ask yourself if you’re just kidding yourself about how much freedom you actually feel each day.
+Nondualist—ask yourself if you’re just kidding yourself about how much freedom you actually feel each day.
 There are ways to go deeper without getting trapped in grasping, striving, and comparison, and those ways involve dedicated practice.
-Mindfulness-folks — ask yourself whether you’ve been stuck in basically the same place in your practice for a long time.
+Mindfulness-folks—ask yourself whether you’ve been stuck in basically the same place in your practice for a long time.
 There are ways to go deeper which involve deconstructing your practice itself.
 In both cases it will probably include a lot of discomfort at pushing yourself out of a comfortable resting place you’ve found to camp out in.
 The peace, joy, and freedom you will find will be worth all the effort.

 “Peace Goddess” artwork by Shepard Fairey, photograph by brian donovan